‘Star Wars’ Actress Kelly Marie Tran Wipes Her Instagram Page After Attacks From ‘Last Jedi’ Trolls

 Internet trolls have reportedly driven Kelly Marie Tran off Instagram, reveals the Hollywood Reporter.

-The 29-year-old actress, who played Rose Tico in last year’s Star Wars: The Last Jedi, has deleted all her Instagram posts, and the reason seems to be connected with the months-long abuse she has received from so-called “fans” of the Sci-Fi franchise, reports the media outlet.
+The 29-year-old actress, who played Rose Tico in last year’s Star Wars: The Last Jedi, has deleted all her Instagram posts, and the reason seems to be connected with the months-long abuse she has received from so-called “fans” of the sci-fi franchise, reports the media outlet.

 The Business Insider backs up the story, showing that Tran is not the first Star Wars actress to quit social media due to unwelcomed reactions from some of the fandom.

-Since the release of The Last Jedi, the actress has been bombarded with numerous sexists and racist comments from Star Wars fans who didn’t appreciate her Rose character.
-After months of harassment from the franchise’s alleged fans, Tran ended up leaving Instagram, but not before deleting all her post on the social media platform.
+Since the release of The Last Jedi, the actress has been bombarded with numerous sexist and racist comments from Star Wars fans who didn’t appreciate her Rose character.
+After months of harassment from the franchise’s alleged fans, Tran ended up leaving Instagram but not before deleting all her posts on the social media platform.

-Trans’ Instagram page is still visible, along with the actress’ inspiring bio line, “Afraid, but doing it anyway.”
+Trans’ Instagram page is still visible, along with the actress’s inspiring bio line, “Afraid, but doing it anyway.”
 But the social media page has been wiped clean of all previous posts, Star Wars Facts, the popular but unofficial Star Wars Twitter page, announced on June 5.

 “Kelly Marie Tran has deleted all the posts off her Instagram due to months of harassment she has received for her character Rose,” the Twitter account posted on Tuesday morning.